 Accessory spleen is a condition that is often present from birth.
 It describes small tissue of the spleen found separately from the main spleen organ.

-While patients are usually asymptomatic, accessory spleen is estimated to occur in 10% to 30% of the population.
+While patients are usually asymptomatic, accessory spleen is estimated to occur in 10 to 30 percent of the population20.

 2. Splenic Hematoma

-Splenic hematoma is a condition that may occur as a result of blunt abdominal trauma or systemic diseases.
+Splenic hematoma is a condition that may occur as a result of blunt abdominal trauma or systemic diseases21.

 3. Benign Tumors and Cysts

-Splenic hemangiomas are rare splenic lesions but are one of the most common types of benign tumors with splenic involvement.
+Splenic hemangiomas are rare splenic lesions but are one of the most common types of benign tumors with splenic involvement22.
 They may be discovered during MR imaging of the spleen.

 A spleen MRI may additionally be able to detect other types of benign lesions in the spleen, including

-- Splenic cysts, including pseudocysts (secondary), true cysts (primary), and splenic hydatid cysts
+- Splenic cysts, including pseudocysts (secondary), true cysts (primary), and splenic hydatid cysts23,24.

-- Splenic lymphangioma, congenital in nature, meaning that something is either present at or from birth
+- Splenic lymphangioma is congenital in nature, meaning that something is either present at or from birth25.

-- Splenic hamartoma, which is often harmless but may cause pressure on surrounding tissues when it increases in size.
+- Splenic hamartoma is often harmless but may cause pressure on surrounding tissues when it increases in size26.

 4. Malignant Mass or Tumors

-Splenic lymphoma is the most common type of splenic mass or tumor.
+Splenic lymphoma is the most common type of splenic mass or tumor27.

 Other malignant or cancerous lesions that an MRI of the spleen can reveal include the following:

-- Angiosarcoma of the spleen, a rare but aggressive form of cancer that develops in the inner lining of lymph nodes and blood vessels in the spleen.
+- Angiosarcoma of the spleen is a rare but aggressive form of cancer that develops in the inner lining of lymph nodes and blood vessels in the spleen28.

-- Splenic metastases when cancer cells from other organs spread to the spleen.
-The most common cause of splenic metastasis is malignant melanoma, a type of skin cancer.
+- Splenic metastases when cancer cells from other organs spread to the spleen29.
+The most common cause of splenic metastasis is malignant melanoma, a type of skin cancer30.

-- Malignant fibrous histiocytoma, also known as undifferentiated pleomorphic sarcoma.
+- Malignant fibrous histiocytoma, also known as undifferentiated pleomorphic sarcoma31.
 As a rare type of cancer, it develops mainly in the body’s soft tissues.
 Soft tissues connect, support, and surround other body structures.

 5. Splenic Vein Thrombosis